User Manual - Advanced Reports

 - Navigation menu – used for quick navigation within the extension.
 With the help of the navigation menu, you can switch to the required report.

 - Calendar – used to set the period for reporting.
 It comes with the same predefined reporting periods as the report dashboard.
 Setting custom comparison periods is also possible.

-- Report intervals – used to quickly group the data reported by the one of the four periods: day, week, month, quarter and year;
+- Report intervals – used to quickly group the data reported by the one of the five periods: day, week, month, quarter and year;

 You can generate a report from a whole month's data (1st to 31st) and then group it by day (31 entry – day-by-day sales), week (5 entries – week total sales), or month (1 entry – month sales total).